RiazullJannat/Robo_speaker-/README.md

-# Robo_speaker-
+# Robo_speaker-, weather app,
-This is the first project of 30 day basic challenge.
+This is the projects of 30 day basic challenge.